agsb/toki-pona-pi/README.md

 ## Programs

-By simplicity the program is made in awk, with a vocabulary reference, a list of words one by line, and a text source, with lines composed by words separated by spaces, as inputs, and outputs a parsed text, with words and bigrams counts.
+By simplicity the programs use bash, tr and awk, with a vocabulary reference, a list of words one by line, and a text source, with lines composed by words separated by spaces, as inputs, and outputs a parsed text, with words and bigrams counts.

 Some clean processing of files, removing non a-z characters, translating to lowercase and sort lines.